 U.S. Women Knocked Out Of Medal Contention In Women’s Handball

-After trailing 19-8 at halftime, the Americans got within 25-21 after scoring five straight goals.
+The U.S. women closed to 25-21 after scoring five straight goals.
 Then came a momentum-breaking mistake.

 With about six minutes left in the game, Carol Peterka earned another two-minute suspension for returning to the court too soon after her previous penalty.